glowkeeper/P3D/docs/labs/week1Session1.md

 ### Unity

-Please ensure you have installed the latest version of [Unity with long-term support](https://unity3d.com/unity/qa/lts-releases).
+If you are new to Unity, you should apply for a [Unity Student Plan](https://unity.com/products/unity-student).
+Then, you should install the Unity Hub.
+Once you have that, use the Hub to install the latest version of [Unity with long-term support](https://unity3d.com/unity/qa/lts-releases); you will need [Visual Studio](https://visualstudio.microsoft.com/) for the scripting part of the course, so if you do not have that installed, you should add Visual Studio as a module when you install Unity.

-#### Unity Project
+#### Integrating a Unity Project with GitHub

 Now, you will create a Unity project and save that project on GitHub.